 Mr. Forman has lectured for the the American Bar Association, the South Carolina Bar, the National Business Institute and the Charleston County Family Court Bar.
 He has been a repeat presenter at the South Carolina Bar’s Family Law “Hot Tips” and “Cool Tips” seminars and the Family Court’s Bench/Bar, an annual continuing legal education program for Family Court Judges.
 Mr. Forman has also organized and moderated legal education seminars for the South Carolina Bar.
 Since 2001, he has co-sponsored and moderated an annual Charleston County Family Court Bar legal education seminar.
 In October 2008 he lectured for the American Bar Association’s semi-annual Family Law Section on Lump Sum Alimony.

 Mr. Forman has developed, moderated, and presented state-wide legal seminars devoted to appellate issues for the South Carolina Bar’s annual convention in January 2006 and on representing parents in abuse and neglect proceedings for the South Carolina Bar in August 2007.
-He developed and moderated the annual guardian ad litem training for the Charleston County Family Court bar in 2009 and for the South Carolina Bar in 2010 and 2011.
+He developed and moderated the annual guardian ad litem training for the Charleston County Family Court bar in 2009 and for the South Carolina Bar for 2010 through 2012.
 He is an occasional guest lecturer on evidence and family law at the Charleston School of Law.
-He serves as a volunteer mediator in Charleston County Department of Social Service abuse and neglect cases is the co-chairman of the Attorney Fee Dispute committee for the Charleston region.
+He served as a volunteer mediator in Charleston County Department of Social Service abuse and neglect cases is a member of the Attorney Fee Dispute committee for the Charleston region.

 In 2009, Mr. Forman qualified to become a mentor to newly licensed attorneys as part of the South Carolina Supreme Court Mandatory Lawyer Mentoring Program.
 As part of that program he has mentored newly licensed attorneys in the practice of family law.